JoseIgnacioGC/codember-2023/README.md

    [Install](https://www.rust-lang.org/tools/install) Rust if you don't already have it.

-1. Run the code and tests
+1. Run the code and tests.

    ```bash
    # Execute the code inside `challenge_xx.rs` files and print the solutions